- How many people are on each trip?

 No!
 Our programs are designed for beginners.
 We do not expect you to have experience or be proficient in anything we do.
 Your leaders will teach you what you need to know for your program.
 You should anticipate the experience will be a genuine challenge, along with being a wonderful, fun, and valuable experience.

-Is there anything I should do to prepare for the program?
+Is there anything I should do to prepare for the Trip?

 Doing some type of regular exercise may help you feel more comfortable with the activities on trip.
 But really, the only thing you need to do is get excited!

-Pathfinder of Morgantown WV as a great place to get some of your gear!
+Pathfinder of Morgantown WV is a great place to get some of your gear!
 All of Pathfinder’s staff is familiar with the equipment needed on trips and can outfit you with the gear you will need to make your adventure this summer a success.
+Let them know that you'll be going on a First-Year Trip and you'll receive a 10% discount!
 This shop is located at 235 High Street and is locally owned and operated.
 They can be reached at 304-296-0076 or you can find out more on their website.

 Remember that Adventure WV provides all technical equipment.